adfolks/opsbrew-doc/alerts.md

 ## Update and delete Alert

 You can see alert list by clicking on the alert button from left side bar and can delete and update the alert rule here.
-On clicking ‘Alert’ you will get the following window.
+On clicking `Alert` you will get the following window.

 ![alert](_assets/69update-alert.png)

-On clicking ‘update’ button you will get the following window. you can update matrics, condition, threshold and integrate tools.
+On clicking `update`’` button you will get the following window. you can update matrics, condition, threshold and integrate tools.

 ![alert](_assets/70update-alert.png)